-If you were struck by a car, you have the right to pursue a lawsuit against the driver.
-While your injuries may be severe, you still must prove that the driver was responsible for the collision to collect compensation.
-This can be a complex process, and unrepresented plaintiffs can find themselves quickly overwhelmed.
+Regardless of how severe your injuries may be, to receive compensation, you will still be required to prove that the driver was responsible for the collision.
+This can be a complex task, and unrepresented plaintiffs can find themselves quickly overwhelmed.

-One of the most important steps in filing a pedestrian accident case is using the legal theory of negligence to prove fault.
-To claim negligence, you must show that the driver had a duty to protect your wellbeing, that the driver failed in this duty, and that this failure directly caused your injuries.
+One of the most important steps in filing a pedestrian accident case is presenting the key elements as required by the legal theory of negligence to prove fault.
+To claim negligence, your injury lawyer must show that:

 What Constitutes a Breach of Duty?